Spectral substructured two-level domain decomposition methods: Numerical construction of the coarse space

 \subsection{A PCA approach for an automatic coarse space generation}

-The construction of a good coarse space $V_c$ for our S2S method is not an easy task.
-Indeed, one can consider any coarse space constructed by solving generalized eigenvalue problems on the interfaces; see, e.g., \cite{Bjorstad2018,gander2017shem,gander2019song,Klawonn}; see also \cite{Chaouqui2019,CiaramellaRefl}.
-What to do if no ``good'' information about $V_c$ is available?
-Is there any other possibility to create an adequate coarse space in the off-line pre-computation phase?

 The idea that we present in this section is to construct an approximation of the image of the smoother $G^r$, for some positive integer $r$.
 In fact, the image of $G^r$ contains information about the ``bad converging'' eigenvectors of $G$.
 Notice that ${\rm im}(G^r)={\rm im}(G^rX)$ for any surjective matrix $X$.
 Therefore, the idea is to construct a coarse space using the information contained in $G^rX$, for some randomly chosen matrix $X$.
 Clearly, if $\rho(G)<1$ and $r$ is large, then one expects that the slowest convergent eigenvectors are predominant in $G^rX$.
+Notice also the relation of this idea with the perturbation Theorem \ref{Ciaramella_mini_10_thm:perturb} and Corollary \ref{cor:corr_Vc}.

-Motivated by these ideas, we use a principal component analysis (PCA), also known as proper orthogonal decomposition (POD); see, e.g., \cite{Gubisch2017} and references therein.
+Motivated by these observations, we use a principal component analysis (PCA), also known as proper orthogonal decomposition (POD); see, e.g., \cite{Gubisch2017} and references therein.
 We consider the following procedure.